 Arturo began the match in boxer mode, moving fluidly with excellent footwork.
-He fired off quick combinations and was landing at will, never letting Ward get set to throw his own shots.
-With the fight taking place in the center of the ring, Ward’s technical flaws were exposed, his wide power shots only catching air.
+He fired quick combinations and was landing at will, never letting Ward get set to throw his own shots.
+With the fight in the center of the ring, Ward’s technical flaws were exposed, his wide power shots only catching air.
 Gatti’s success continued in round two, with hand and foot speed, as well as punch variety, being the difference.
 Ward simply could not track Arturo down and land anything of significance.
-It was clear from the first two rounds that Gatti was the more versatile fighter, possessing the skill to trouble the more limited slugger in Ward.
+It was clear from the first two rounds that Gatti was the more versatile boxer, possessing the skill to trouble the more limited slugger in Ward.

 Ward continued his attack in round four, as he followed up a body feint with a hard overhand right that stunned Gatti, who managed to stay upright and later retaliated with his own sharp hooks and uppercuts.
-With 30 seconds to go, Ward uncharacteristically switched to southpaw, and Gatti immediately seized the opportunity to land a vicious left hook to Ward’s now unprotected right side.
+With thirty seconds to go, Ward uncharacteristically switched to southpaw, and Gatti immediately seized the opportunity to land a vicious left hook to Ward’s now unprotected right side.
 The punch landed with such force that Ward dropped to the canvas, banging his gloves against the mat in agony.
 However, the pain was more a result of the punch’s placement than its force.
 It had connected below the belt, causing referee Frank Cappucino to deduct a point from Gatti.

-And in fact, the resilient Gatti managed to bounce back in the next two rounds, returning to his boxing tactics as he once again showed good footwork and ring generalship.
-He avoided Ward’s big punches with upper body and head movement, while landing his own shots from the outside.
+And in fact, the resilient Gatti managed to bounce back in the next two rounds, returning to his boxing tactics as he again showed good footwork and ring generalship.
+He avoided Ward’s big punches with upper body and head movement, while landing his own from the outside.
 But the momentum shifts continued, and with ten seconds to go in round eight, Micky stunned Gatti with a short right, causing him to slowly retreat to the ropes.
-Ward knew his opponent was hurt and proceeded to hammer Arturo, landing several vicious shots to the head, but thanks to the bell, Gatti survived again.
+Ward knew his opponent was hurt and proceeded to land several vicious shots to the head, but thanks to the bell, Gatti survived again.

 Ward stormed out to continue where he left off, and he landed his double left hook once more, with the second punch digging into Gatti’s liver as if it had been shot out of a cannon.
 Even the toughest warrior can be hurt, and Gatti was badly damaged by that punch.
-He staggered backwards with his hands down and dropped to his knees but, despite grimacing in agony, Arturo managed to beat the count and fight on.
-Ward put everything he had into finishing his tough foe, pummelling Gatti mercilessly around the ring, but Gatti wasn’t ready to throw in the towel.
-Although he had absorbed countless punches during Ward’s onslaught, his indomitable spirit kept him standing upright.
+He staggered back with his hands down and dropped to his knees but, despite grimacing in agony, Arturo managed to beat the count.
+Ward put all he had into finishing his tough foe, pummeling Gatti mercilessly around the ring, but “Thunder” wasn’t ready to throw in the towel.
+Although he had absorbed countless punches during Ward’s onslaught, his indomitable spirit kept him upright.

 In the tenth and final round, Ward continued to stalk, but Gatti was ready, having miraculously recovered from the previous round.
 He stood in the pocket and ripped hard hooks off of Ward’s head and body, relentlessly walking through stiff shots from Ward and returning fire.
-With 20 seconds to go, both fighters summoned the energy to empty their tanks, winging punches in all directions.
+With twenty seconds to go, both fighters summoned the energy to empty their tanks, winging punches in all directions.
 HBO commentator Larry Merchant perfectly described this writer’s perspective, exclaiming “I am humbled by watching these two guys take the punishment they are taking.”
 With both fighters exhausted, they fell into each other’s arms at the sound of the final bell.